tomasbulva/spatest/readme.md

 # Riot
-complete modular suite, focused on building riot component module that features RCM injector, css scoping and more because of this, Riot is more than just opinionated, it is closed ecosystem.
+Complete modular suite, focused on building riot component module that features RCM injector, css scoping and more because of this, Riot is more than just opinionated, it is closed ecosystem.
 (Examples)[https://riot.js.org/made-with-riot/].

 - routing
   - suports general static and dynamic routing (nodejs/express style)